ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### PRDs and Specs

 A Product Requirements Document (PRD), sometimes also called a product specification, or just a spec, is an essential part of the product development process.
-Note that a product spec has a different purpose and is a distinct document from a technical spec (see Technical Planning and Specifications, page 164) ere are many methodologies and templates for PRDs.
+Note that a product spec has a different purpose and is a distinct document from a technical spec (see Technical Planning and Specifications, page 164) There are many methodologies and templates for PRDs.
 Sources like lennysnewsletter.com regularly catalog some of the most common and thorough ones.
 PRDs have a shared purpose, which is to describe the problem background as well as the why that justifies a project or feature.
 PRDs often include lists of requirements that need to be met to meet an objective.
 Most PRDs leave the how of a feature to a technical spec.

 A PRD, like a technical spec, is a living document.
 As your team learns more about the problem, or as factors in the outside world change, these documents can and should change and be updated to match.
 I encourage you and your team to use these documents as a continually updated source of truth to document your considerations and ultimate decisions made during the product development process.